adaltas/ece-versioning-2022/content/index.md

 ![Versioning](image/versioning.png)

-# Source Control Management (SCM)
+# Source Control Management

+ **Source Control** (also known as **Version Control**, or simply **Versioning**) - is the practice of tracking and managing changes to software code.

+**Source Control Management (SCM)** refers to tools that help you keep track of your code with a complete history of changes.

-Source control management (or an interchangeable term "version control") has made a surge of collaborative work and software delivery increasingly rapid.
-It is now standard in software development to maintain a single source of truth for development teams, which allows multiple developers to work on the same codebase.
-Git, as a leader outclassing other SCM tools, is obligatory to be mastered for everyone involved in software development processes.
+It is now a standard in software development to maintain a **single source of truth** for development teams, which allows multiple developers to work on the same codebase.

-Source control management (SCM) refers to tools that help you keep track of your code with a complete history of changes.

-## Why SCM?

-- How to share the work?
-- How to keep track of changes and its authors?
+**Git**, as a leader outclassing other SCM tools, is obligatory to be mastered for everyone involved in software development processes.

 ## Semantic Versioning (SemVer)